This information explains how to care for yourself after your orchiectomy.

 - Pat your incision dry with a clean towel.

-- Inspect your incision using a hand-held mirror or ask someone to help you.
+- Look at your incision using a hand-held mirror or ask someone to help you.
 The following side effects are normal and may last for a few days:

 - Slight redness

 - Place a gauze pad over your incision.
-Do not use tape.
+Don’t use tape.
 The gauze pad will be held in place by your underwear.

-- Repeat this process daily until you follow-up with your healthcare provider.
+- Repeat this process daily until your follow-up appointment with your HCP.

-- Ask your healthcare provider when you can drive a car and return to work.
+- Ask your HCP when you can drive a car and return to work.